Uberspace/manual/source/mail-forwarding.rst

 Add forwards for a mailbox
 --------------------------

 You can configure forwardings with the ``uberspace mail user forward set <mailbox> <mail address>`` command.
-You cannot configure forwardings for an existing mailbox that does not already use forwardings.
+You cannot create a forwarding for an already existing mailbox.

 To forward all mails from ``forwardme`` to ``mail@allcolorsarebeautiful.example`` run the following command: